October 27, 2021

 Three practical tips for mandatory training as blended learning

-Three final tips from colleague Dennis, who developed and led the course in the example, make it easier for you and your employees to get started with blended learning:
+Three final tips from colleague Dennis, who developed and led the course in the example, will make it easier for you and your employees to get started with blended learning:

 Do you want to know what blended learning methods are available?
 Download our overview "The Most Popular Models in Blended Learning" for free.